 - Put a grocery bag somewhere in or near the baby’s closet to bring to where you store clothes once a week (or as it fills up).

-Clothes That Are Too Big
+Organizing Baby Clothes That Are Too Big

 On the other side of the coin is all of the clothes that are too big.
-I like to buy things opportunistically so if I see a cute onesie or sweater or pair of shoes on major sale, I buy it.
+I like to buy things opportunistically.
+If I see a cute onesie or sweater or pair of shoes on major sale, I buy it.
 (Sometimes this backfires if seasons don’t line up so be careful when buying things like winter jackets or swimsuits unless you’re pretty confident you know what size your kid will be in.)
 I also have clothes for P to grow in to from my nieces and my cousin.

 All of these bins are best kept on a shelf in your baby’s closet.
 It’s really helpful to see that you only have 1 pair of pajamas so you can keep an eye out for them when your shopping rather than hitting that stage and realize you have nothing in that size.